Far in a western brookland

 About the glimmering weirs.

-We are busy working to bring A.E.Housman's "Far in a western brookland" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "Far in a western brookland" to life through some unique musical arrangements and will have a full analysis of the poem here for you soon.

 At V2Melody, each arrangement is crafted with care through a thoughtful partnership of human artistry and technological innovation.
 This process involves: